Business Laws of Singapore 2022: Complete Guide Before Registration

 Filing Annual Return in Singapore

-Each Singapore firm is required to file an annualised return with the Accountancy and Commercial Regulatory Agency once a year.
+Each Singapore firm is required to file an annualised Return with the Accountancy and Commercial Regulatory Agency once a year.
 It provides vital corporate information such as the identities of the directors, secretaries, and investors, as well as the time on which the firm’s accounting records were completed.
 The Singapore Companies System is the principal law that governs this subject.
 A designated officer of the corporation submits the Annual Return.
 In most circumstances, this is handled on your behalf by your authorized filing agency.

-The details that businesses must include when completing their annual return are listed below:
+The details that businesses must include when completing their Annual Return are listed below:

 • Reports of Position Financially: Financial Information in XBRL and Financial Highlights, if any, must be submitted.
 If your firm is exempt from this requirement, this does not apply.